 Sometimes I wish that she’d just leave me in peace . . .

-Meanwhile, the new vicar in town is feeling strangely unwelcome.
+Meanwhile, the new vicar in town is not being to feel welcome.
 Disturbing events seem designed to scare him away.

 A terrifying, heart-racing up-all-night thriller perfect for fans of Gillian Flynn and Tess Gerritsen